sunrick/kickme/README.md

 `bundle exec kickme download`

-To download latest data for specific countries:
+To download all data for specific countries:

-`bundle exec kickme --countries spain england france`
+`bundle exec kickme download --countries spain england france`

+To download data for a specific league:

+`bundle exec kickme download --countries spain --leagues "La Liga Primera Division"`

+To download data for a specific season:

+`bundle exec kickme download --seasons "2016/2017"`

 Please don't do this too often or at all...
 Don't want to mess with the person's server.